EcstaticCrusade/production-docs/producer/sunday-service-flow.md

 ## Greeting

 1) As director dissolves to camera 3, press the Greeting Proc Amp macro
-1) Prompt front house graphics for MC back wall (MC macro)
+1) Prompt front house graphics for MC back wall
+a) Their MC macro

 ## MC